The Top Achievements In Black Health

 Black History Month is a time for many things.
 It is a time to celebrate all our hard-won achievements.
 It is a time to reflect on the challenging, often heartbreaking road we’ve endured for those achievements.
-It is a time to come to terms with the fact that, while we’ve succeed in so much, it is a very long road and we, as a community, are at a crossroads – our journey is by no means over.
+It is a time to come to terms with the fact that, while we’ve succeeded in so much, it is a very long road and we, as a community, are at a crossroads – our journey is by no means over.

 It is a time to hope for all the future joys and future successes that, with more dedication and more effort, will surely be ours.
+But it doesn’t just have to be only for a month.

 Below is a timeline of our amazing healthcare journey (so far)…